The Best Gifts Don’t Have to Break the Bank!

 At Edgewood, our activities are extremely diverse because we focus on everyone’s strengths and what each resident enjoys.
 We sew quilts, paint pictures, and make unique crafts, and we have a blast doing it!
 The pieces we create are not only wonderful gift ideas, but sometimes we donate them to places in need.
 Passing these skills on to your friends and loved ones may feel like a gift for you, too.

-Gift an Experience
+Gift an Outing for a New Experience

 Plan a trip to the library for story time, buy an annual state or national park pass, or get a family membership to your local zoo.
 These all offer excellent learning opportunities and a fun reason for quality time together.

-Game or Movie Night
+Host a Game or Movie Night

 Start a Savings Account